liangjun-jiang/designing-distributed-system/part-2-Serving-patterns.md

 Additionally, the introduction of formal APIs in between different microservices decouples the teams from one another and provides a reliable contract between the different services.
 This formal contract reduces the need for tight synchronization among the teams because the team providing the API understands the surface area that it needs to keep stable, and the team consuming the API can rely on a stable ser‐ vice without worrying about its details.
 This decoupling enables teams to independ‐ ently manage their code and release schedules, which in turn improves each team’s ability to iterate and improve their code.

-As Yegge's recalls that one day Jeff Bezos issued a mandate, sometime back around 2002 (give or take a year):

-All teams will henceforth expose their data and functionality through service interfaces.
-Teams must communicate with each other through these interfaces.
-There will be no other form of inter-process communication allowed: no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
-The only communication allowed is via service interface calls over the network.
-It doesn’t matter what technology they use.
-All service interfaces, without exception, must be designed from the ground up to be externalizable.
-That is to say, the team must plan and design to be able to expose the interface to developers in the outside world.
-No exceptions.

 The two foremost disadvantages are that because the system has become more loosely coupled, debugging the system when failures occur is significantly more diffi‐ cult.
 You can no longer simply load a single application into a debugger and deter‐ mine what went wrong.
 Any errors are the byproducts of a large number of systems often running on different machines.
 This environment is quite challenging to repro‐ duce in a debugger.
 As a corollary, microservices-based systems are also difficult to design and architect.
 A microservices-based system uses multiple methods of com‐ municating between services; different patterns (e.g., synchronous, asynchronous, message-passing, etc.); and multiple different patterns of coordination and control among the services.